batect/docker-client/README.md

 ## Status

-:construction: This project is still experimental, with limited support for the Docker API.
+:construction: This project is an ongoing work in progress.
+It is used by [Batect](https://batect.dev) as of v0.80, and should be stable enough for production use.

-The initial focus is on providing the APIs used by [Batect](https://batect.dev).
+However, it only has the APIs required by Batect.
+Others are likely missing.
 If you require an API not provided here, please [open a new issue](https://github.com/batect/docker-client/issues).

 ## How to use